Julia Obermeier: Life

 Julia Bartz was born in Munich.
 Between 1990 and 1994 she attended junior school at Maitenbeth, then progressing to the secondary school ("Gymnasium") in Gars am Inn (Mühldorf district) where she remained till passing her school final exams ("Abitur") in 2003.
-She then, till 2008, studied political sciences, law and sociology at Munich University.
+She then, till 2008, studied political sciences, law and sociology at LMU Munich.
 At the same time, in 2006/2007 she was employed as assistant to the Director for European Research Policy and Innovation with the Degusa Specialist Chemical Company's office in Brussels.
 After that she worked as a research assistant in the office of the party general secretary.
 In 2009 she took a position in the "Planning staff" of the CSU group in the Bavarian Parliament ("Landtag"), becoming its deputy head in 2013.

 The party

 Julia Bartz joined Bavaria's ruling centre-right Christian Social Union (party / CSU) in 2004.
 She is also a member of the party's Women's Union and Youth Union.
 Between 2007 and 2013 she served as a member of the executive with the Youth Union for Upper Bavaria.
 Between 2009 and 2011, and again since 2013, she has been a member of the Bavarian executive of the Youth Union.
 Between 2013 and 2015 she headed up the secretariat in the regional executive of the Upper Bavarian Women's Union.
 Since 2015 she has been chair of the regional executive of the Munich-West Women's Union and of the CSU local group in Munich-Aubing where she has lived since her marriage early during 2015.

 Julius Obermeier is a member of the recently relaunched CSU Programme and Policy Commission being headed up by Markus Blume.
 She is a member of the party executive working group on Foreign and Security policy.
 She is also involved in the party executive working group in Munich on Migration and Integration.

-Engaging in local politics, between 2007 and 2015, as Julia Bartz, she was village president for Maitenbeth, and from 2008 till 2015 a member of the Maitenbeth local council.
+Engaging in local politics, between 2007 and 2015, as Julia Bartz, she was village president for Maitenbeth, and from 2008 until 2015 a member of the Maitenbeth local council.
 One regional tier up, in 2014 she became a member of the local assembly for Mühldorf (district).